podrezo/journeyman/_posts/2019-12-29-All-About-Flights.md

 ![Flight calendar prices]({{ site.baseurl }}/images/posts/flight-price-map.png){: .img-fluid .rounded}

-# How far ahead to book?
+# How far ahead should I book?

 Unless you get extremely lucky with a standby flight (i.e. where there's extra seats on a plane that the airline is going to sell off for a fraction of their value) or a very unlikely last minute deal, the best time to book a flight is [roughly three weeks to four months ahead of time](https://www.mentalfloss.com/article/538764/how-far-advance-should-you-book-flight-best-price-answer-might-surprise-you).
 I'd argue that the exact time in-between doesn't really matter; while prices do fluctuate it's generally not enough of a difference that it matters.
 That being said, what I'd definitely recommend against is buying tickets last minute - firstly, the prices do tend to jump up dramatically a few days before the flight date and secondly last minute flight bookings are a huge red flag when it comes to crossing the border.
 The only time I've had my luggage thouroughly searched was when I booked a last minute flight for work - the border agent that was rifling through my bags told me as much.
 Moreover, if you, like me like to have your ducks in a row before you set out on your trip then you'd probably want to book your hotels, tours and the like ahead of time and knowing when exactly you're flying in and when you're leaving will help you narrow down the timing for when you need to book those things.
 I like to book my flights first, then hotels, then tours, in that order.